cloud-native-toolkit/terraform-ibm-log-analysis/README.md

-# IBM Cloud LogDNA service terraform module
+# IBM Cloud Log Analysis service terraform module

-Module to provision a LogDNA instance.
+Module to provision a Log Analysis instance on IBM Cloud.

 **Note:** This module follows the Terraform conventions regarding how provider configuration is defined within the Terraform template and passed into the module - https://www.terraform.io/docs/language/modules/develop/providers.html.
 The default provider configuration flows through to the module.
 If different configuration is required for a module, it can be explicitly passed in the `providers` block of the module - https://www.terraform.io/docs/language/modules/develop/providers.html#passing-providers-explicitly.